jtod/Hydra/README.md

 # Hydra: functional computer hardware description language

+**NOTE: The latest version of Hydra is included in the latest version of Sigma16, and it is temporarily recommended (during Autumn 2021) that you download and install Sigma16 rather than the Hydra package.
+This ensures that Hydra, the M1 CPU circuit, and the Sigma16 tools are all consistent with each other.**

 Hydra is a functional computer hardware description language for specifying the structure and behavior of digital circuits.
 It supports several levels of abstraction, including logic gates, register